Navid200/xDrip/docs/G5-Recommended-Settings.md

 * Use Android Settings to sync its time with the network as explained in "[Basics](./Dexcom-Basics.md#phone-time-accuracy)".

-* Disable battery optimization as explained in "[Basics](./Dexcom-Basics.md#battery-optimization)".
+* Disable battery optimization as explained [here](./BatteryOpt.md).

-* Also disable Bluetooth battery optimization as explained in "[Basics](./Dexcom-Basics.md#bluetooth-battery-optimization).
+* Also disable Bluetooth battery optimization as explained [here](./BluetoothBatteryOpt.md).

-* For Android 11 or newer, enable background location access as explained in "[Basics](./Dexcom-Basics.md#location-and-bluetooth)".
+* For Android 11 or newer, enable background location access as explained [here](./Location.md).

 * Restart the phone.